This slight 136-page work from 1925 is one of the few to feature its author’s real name—William James Sidis (1898-1944).

 Another belief was asteroids likely brought microbiological life to Earth.

-Now, if you’re a layperson (as with us lot) a lot of this short book is difficult to comprehend.
+Now, if you’re a layperson (as with us) a lot of this short work is difficult to comprehend.
 We’d all have to immerse ourselves further into scientific study to get an understanding.

 Sidis’ prose isn’t overly impenetrable, but a knowledge of higher mathematics and physics will help.